Today, I’m going to review the best chemical peels for hyperpigmentation (my top pick is Glycolix Elite 20% Glycolic Acid Treatment Pads).

 My Verdict: The Dr. Dennis Gross Alpha Beta Extra Strength Daily Peel packs a powerful punch to hyperpigmentation like dark spots with its unique formula of 7 Alpha Beta acids (AHAs and BHAs).
 However, the high alcohol content in these peel pads may contribute to increased skin dryness.

-10. Best Starter Kit: Planet Eden 30% Glycolic Acid 4-Piece Set
+10. Best Chemical Peel Kit: Planet Eden 30% Glycolic Acid 4-Piece Set

 For beginners to chemical peels, I highly recommend the Planet Eden 30% Glycolic Acid 4-Piece Set.